Perfect Life (film)

 Perfect Life (完美生活) is a 2008 Chinese-Hong Kong film by Emily Tang and produced by director Jia Zhangke (who received a co-producer credit) and his company, Xstream Pictures.
 The film mixes elements of dramatic fiction and documentary film.

 Release and screenings

 With the backing of the established director, Jia Zhangke, Perfect Life had relatively high-profile screenings at a variety of major international film festivals.
-Its international premiere, for example, was during the 65th Venice Film Festival, as part of the side program, "Horizons."
+Its international premiere was during the 65th Venice Film Festival, as part of the Horizons sidebar."
 Perfect Life also competed in the Asia-focused Dragons and Tigers program in the 2009 Vancouver International Film Festival, a program which it won due to "the way it captures the harshness of Chinese reality through its fictional protagonist, and for the subtlety of its wonderfully free storytelling," according to the award jury.
 The film also captured the "Golden Digital Prize" at the Hong Kong International Film Festival.